zachreborn/jzadventures.github.io/content/en/_index.md

 description: "Jamie and Zach enaged in Rocky Mountain National Park on September 30th, 2023."
 theme_version: '2.8.2'
 cascade:
-  featured_image: 'assets/images/engaged_lake.jpeg'
+  featured_image: 'static/images/engaged_lake.jpeg'
 ---
-Welcome to my blog with some of my work in progress.
-I've been working on this book idea.
-You can read some of the chapters below.
+This is a work in progress.
+Check back soon for more details!
+{{< figure src="/images/engaged_lake.jpeg" title="Moments after Zach popped the question to Jamie" >}}